Hrubieszów: World War II and post-war period

 During the joint German-Soviet invasion of Poland, which started World War II, the German army entered the town on 15 September 1939.
 Ten days later the Germans withdrew and the Soviet army occupied the town, but after a fortnight returned it to the Germans, in accordance with a new Soviet-German agreement.
+Over a dozen Poles who were either born, educated or lived and worked in Hrubieszów, including the head of the local Military Recruitment Office, the former mayor and the former deputy starost, were murdered by the Russians in the Katyn massacre in 1940.
 During the German occupation, the region witnessed the Zamość Uprising.
 Many inhabitants, including almost all of the 7,000 Jewish residents, were murdered in the Holocaust.
 In 1944, the German occupation ended, and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 After World War II, what remained of the town's Ukrainian population was expelled to the Soviet Union.
 In May 1946, the town was the site of the attack on Hrubieszow, the largest joint action by the partisans of the Polish anti-communist Freedom and Independence movement and those of the Ukrainian Insurgent Army.

 Between 1975 and 1998, the town was administratively part of the Zamość Voivodeship.